renee-tala/Mapping_Earthquakes/README.md

-# Mapping_Earthquakes
+# Mapping Earthquakes
 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-## Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.
+The Challenge can be viewed in the "Earthquake Challenge" folder.

+- Resources:
+  - GeoJSON
+  - Leaflet
+  - Javascript
+  - D3.js library
+  - Visual Studio Code

-## Approach
+## Summary
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.
+Using the available resources, I created a map that shows Earthquake data in many forms:
+- Base Layers:
+  - Street
+  - Satellite
+  - Dark
+These base layers are in the top right toggle and can change the view of the map.

+- Layers:
+  - Earthquakes
+  - Tectonic Plates
+  - Major Earthquakes
+These layers can be used all at once, or one at a time.
+They change the data on the map.

+- Radius:
+  - Each circle's size is based on the radius of the earthquake
+  - It's also color coded by magnitude
+  - The legend for the color magnitude is in the bottom right of the map.